alexvking/Learning-Language-Classifier/readme.md

 SUMMARY
 -------

-This is a basic language classifier written in Python, previously created in Racket and later C. It relies on a predefined body of "language training" documents to build its reference system.
+This is a text classifier written in Python, previously written in Racket and later C. It relies on a stored body of "language training" documents to build its reference system.
 See "MODIFYING AND EXTENDING THE REFERENCE SYSTEM" below for information on how to add additional classification modes.

-The classifier works in three main modes: language, subject and code.
+classify provides three example classification modes: language, subject and code.

 <code>--lang</code> will envoke language mode, which recognizes input text in the following
 languages: